mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing/community-documentation-process.md

 # Community Documentation

 In the past, community-managed documentation lived in the product documentation.
-In some cases, this created some confusion as although the content was in our product documentation it wasn't written and tested by Mattermost and thus not officially supported.
+This created some confusion because, although the content was in our product documentation, it wasn't written and tested by Mattermost and thus not officially supported.

 Additionally, having the content hosted on a static site didn't lend itself to engagement and interaction.